jm3/dotfiles/README.md

 * Manage vim plugins with ease + grace; plugins refreshed from git no more than once weekly
 * Navigate most recently used files with `:MRU`
 * Pretty-print minified (or otherwise ugly) HTML + JSON with `\h` or `\j`
+* Small spell-check dictionary of some common developer terms
 * Save useful code snippets directly to Github Gists from Vim
 * Tab-complete anything you've typed once with [Supertab][supertab]
 * Three cool color schemes: *solarized*, *gummybears*, and *vividchalk*